By signing up on the Donate Life Wyoming Donor Registry, you can be someone’s hero. One heroic choice can save and heal lives.

 one donor can save the sight of 2 individuals through eye donation.

-60% of Wyoming residents with a driver’s license or state ID have signed up to be organ, eye and tissue donors.
+63% of Wyoming residents with a driver license or state ID have signed up to be organ, eye and tissue donors.

-Nearly 200 people in Wyoming are currently waiting for a lifesaving transplant.
+Nearly 2,000 people in our area are currently waiting for a lifesaving transplant.